RackunSec/dciso/README.md

 ### Updating an ISO
 This process begins with a pre-existing ISO that you would like to make changes to.
 To start, we need an installation of Linux with lots of space and some tools installed.
 I figured out how to do this because, halfway through the development process of WT 7 Alpha, I lost my work.
 There are a few steps involved with getting a chroot envionment from an ISO and they are:
 * Get the ISO
 * Extract the filesystem - the root directory with /mnt, /dev, /home, /proc, /sys, /var, /etc, etc in it.
 This is compressed into a SquashFS in Weakerthan LINUX, but not all LINUXs.
-Mount the ISO as a loop device and extract the squashfs.filesystem file.
+Mount the ISO as a loop device and extract the filesystem.squashfs file.
   * <code>mkdir ./mnt</code>
   * <code>mount -o loop linux.iso ./mnt</code>
   * <code>apt-get install squashfs-tools</code>